gbvanrenswoude/semver-resource/README.md

 # Semver Resource

 A resource for managing a version number.
 Persists the version number in one of several backing stores.
 Modified version that supports normal AWS IAM credential chain (and thus instance roles).
-`gbvanrenswoude/semver-resource`
+`docker pull gbvanrenswoude/semver-resource`

 ## Source Configuration